cmsmcq/gingersnap/A/worklog.md

 Everything remains a bit hazy.
 I'm not happy with the behavior of parsetrees-from-dnf but I have not managed any statement of the goal crisp enough to guide an implementation.
 And perhaps for that reason I don't see a clear path to improvement.
-A couple of paths seem to invite exploration.
+A few paths seem to invite exploration.

 * From G create a regular grammar describing the stack path automaton.
 (Name generation will need to be re-done in Gluschkov annotator to preserve the nonterminal as the state name.)

-From the FSA generate alpha and omega paths.
-Combine these to produce spines for test cases.
+* From the stack path FSA alpha and omega paths can be generated and combined to form spines for test cases.

-Fill in the spines with real RHS; this will leave a lot of leaf nonterminals.
+* Spines can be filled in - at each step in the spine, we have a parent/child link so we choose a RHS of that parent containing that child (thus giving the child siblings).
+This will leave a lot of leaf nonterminals.
 Expand these using a collection of sentences in L(N) for all N in G. Deduplication will likely be necessary.

-    Here I think the central idea is the spine, a path from start symbol through N to a terminal.

 * From G generate a small collection of sentences in L(N) for all N in
 G. This can be used in several ways, no doubt; it's mentioned in the